Configure Request and Response Proxy Buffers

 Response Buffer

-Application Gateway's Response buffer can collect all or parts of the response packets sent by the backend server, before delivering them to the clients.
+Application Gateway's response buffer can collect all or parts of the response packets sent by the backend server, before delivering them to the clients.
 By default, the Response buffering is enabled on Application Gateway which is useful to accommodate slow clients.
 This setting allows you to conserve the backend TCP connections as they can be closed once Application Gateway receives complete response and work according to the client's processing speed.
-This way, your Application Gateway will continue to deliver the response as per client’s pace.
+This way, your Application Gateway continues to deliver the response as per the client’s pace.

 Request Buffer